07947613070

 Close-up of the bride placing the ring on her groom's finger in Chelsea

 I always ensure I introduce myself to the presiding wedding official on arrival at the venue.
 A little friendliness goes a long way, and I ask exactly what the rules are and reassure them that I will not be intrusive.
-Sometimes, I do ‘haggle’ and generally find that they are fairly flexible and will bend their own rules a little.
+Sometimes, I do ‘haggle’ and generally find they are pretty flexible and will bend their rules a little.
 My advice is to be upfront with your officiant about how important the photography is to you.
 Ask them what rules they have about photography.
 If they do seem unnecessarily strict, find out why and try to negotiate.
 Assure them that your photographer will be discrete and observe the sanctity of the occasion.
 Also, tell your photographer that you expect this.

 The registrar smiles at a civil marriage in Peckham, London